chris6661/note-taker-11/README.md

 # Note Taker Using Express.js

 ## Description
 This application is a simple note taker that can be run through a live server in the terminal or through the deployed app URL.
-Notes can be saved, viewed after bieng saved, and also deleted in both local server and through application URL.
+Notes can be saved, viewed after bieng saved, and also deleted in both local server and through application URL when they are finished.

 ## Installation
 To install necessary dependencies, run: npm init, npm install express, npm install node.